 If you or someone you love is being abused or is participating in the abusing, you need to stop the cycle now.
 The longer it is allowed to continue, the more damage it can do.
-You may feel powerless to stop your abuser or the abusing but through our Scripture-based counseling and prayer, we can help you take the power back and get to a place of happiness and harmony in your life.
-Contact our office today so that we can discuss your counseling options with you and give you the tools you need to get your life back on the right track.
+You may feel powerless to stop your abuser or the abusing but through our Scripture-based counselling and prayer, we can help you take the power back and get to a place of happiness and harmony in your life.
+Contact our office today so that we can discuss your counselling options with you and give you the tools you need to get your life back on the right track.

 COA Africa Product or Google Ad goes here